UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 ### You MUST automate tests

-Automating tests enabled the tests to be ran often, and block pipelines that fail testing.
+Automating tests enables the tests to be run consistently and often.
+Automated tests can be run as part of a build pipeline, and block the pipeline if they fail.
 It also means code is tested often, making sure that everything is working as expected.

 ### You MUST make tests repeatable